Crabbox docs

 Provider packages may use small exported core helpers for claims, labels, sync preflight, timing JSON, and SSH key storage.
 Keep that helper surface narrow: if a provider needs broad command orchestration, the behavior probably belongs in core instead.

-#Provider Registration
+#Provider registration

 A provider implements cli.Provider: